Child Care Access Means Parents In School (CCAMPIS)

 The Parent Support Group is a club open to all MWCC students, but especially students who are parents.
 The club meets regularly both in person and virtually.
 We host two main events each year; the annual Toy Drive/Fair, and the Dress for Success Event.
 To request to join the club or to get more information, please visit InvolveMOUNT.

 Family Resource Center (FRC) – A place for Student Parents to gather and study

 The Family Resource Center is located in room #356 on the third floor of the Gardner campus.
 This room is designed for student parents to gather with or without their children.
 The room has a designated study space with computers, an area to relax and meet peers, and a place for children to play.
 Children must be supervised by the student parent or a responsible fellow student at all times.

 MWCC recognizes the importance and benefits of breastfeeding student parents and their infants.
-The lactation room is located in #260 on the second floor of the Gardner campus.
+The lactation room is located in #360 on the third floor of the Gardner campus opposite the Family Resource Center.
 This room is available to any MWCC affiliated nursing parent, student, faculty, staff, visitor, and breastfeeding spouse/partner.

 To obtain a key for this room, please see Health Services room #133 or, after 4pm, contact Campus Police, room #034